eacolina/alexaSkillBasics/README.md

 # Introduction:

 Amazon Alexa is a voice recognition service that allows the integration of voice control to your app or device.
 In this repo, you will learn how to develop and deploy your own Alexa Skill.
-For this tutorial, we will be building a custom skill called **superTODO**, which will simply add an element to a TODO list web app via RESTful API's.
+In this tutorial, we will be building a custom skill called **superTODO**, which will simply add an element to a TODO list web app via RESTful API's.

 # Table of contents: